 Best Linux PDF Viewers and Readers

-If you search online for Linux PDF Reader, you find a long list.
-But, it is not so easy to pick the best one when you don’t have enough idea about them.
-For this purpose, I want to help you, and here is the list of some best Linux PDF viewers.
+If you search online for Linux PDF Reader, you will find a long list.
+But it is difficult to pick the best one when you don’t know enough about them.
+For this purpose, I want to help you, and here is a list of some best Linux PDF viewers.

-I checked all these 15 Linux PDF viewers myself, and I have added their major details here in the list.
-Hope that you will read the brief description to understand which one can be your cherry on the cake.
+I checked all these 15 Linux PDF viewers and added their major details here in the list.
+Hope that you will read the brief description to understand which can be your cherry on the cake.

-Let’s start it with Okular by the KDE community and it can be your perfect pick if you are looking for a simple yet powerful PDF viewer for Linux.
+Let’s start with Okular by the KDE community, and it can be your perfect pick if you are looking for a simple yet powerful PDF viewer for Linux.
 This multiplatform document app is designed based on Qt and KDE Frameworks libraries.

 - Okular is a completely free multiplatform PDF document viewer.

-- This Ubuntu PDF reader is a resource and energy-efficient application that already received the Blue Angel ecolabel award.
+- This Ubuntu PDF reader is a resource and energy-efficient application that has already received the Blue Angel Ecolabel award.

 - Released in 2005, it is getting continuous updates till today.